Sudan rival forces battle in capital as UN sees little prospect for mediation now | Politics

 Continued violence could destabilise a volatile region and play into competition for influence there between Russia and the United States, and among regional powers that have courted different actors in Sudan.
 Egypt, which has long been wary of political change in Khartoum, is the most important backer of Sudan's armed forces.
 Hemedti has cultivated ties with several foreign powers including the United Arab Emirates and Russia.

 The European Union said its envoy to Sudan was assaulted in his own residence on Monday but did not give any details.
 The White House said there were no plans yet for a U.S. government evacuation.
-There was no sign on Monday that either side was willing to back down.
-While the army is larger and has air power, the RSF is widely deployed inside neighbourhoods of Khartoum and other cities, giving neither faction the edge for a quick victory.

-Fighting between the sides in Darfur has meanwhile raised the spectre of renewed conflict in the western region that from 2003 was plagued by years of bloody warfare that killed as many as 300,000 people and displaced 2.7 million.
 HOSPITALS DAMAGED

 Offices, schools and petrol stations in the capital were shut on Monday, while health services were widely disrupted and a doctors' committee said most major hospitals had gone out of service.
 The bridges linking Khartoum with Omdurman and Bahri across the Nile River's two main branches were blocked by armoured vehicles, and some roads leading from the capital were impassable.
 Television images showed a fire raging at the international airport inside the city.